Skip to main content

 • canonical-text derivation depends on the configured transcription backend, not only on the selected run route

-• observation-source uploads remain limited to audio/wav and audio/webm, but imported daemon assets and normal session attachments can also derive text from supported formats such as audio/mpeg, audio/mp4, and audio/m4a
+• observation-source uploads remain limited to audio/wav and audio/webm, but imported daemon assets and normal session attachments can also derive text from supported formats such as audio/mpeg, audio/mpga, audio/mp4, and audio/m4a

 Supported subjects: